Skip to content

 WARNING

-• Avoid on List queries - Requesting history on list endpoints can return very large payloads
+• Avoid on List queries - Requesting history on list endpoints triggers an EventStore query per aggregate

 • Use pagination - When displaying history in UI, implement pagination